daniel-beet/acme.sh.wiki-clone/Home.md

 ```
 /root/.acme.sh/acme.sh  --issue  --standalone  -d <DOMAIN>
 ```
-After issuing, the cert will be automatically every 60 days.
+After issuing, the cert will be automatically renewed every 60 days.

 2) Install the cert to Proxmox: